How are the NBCE examinations scored?

 What are the current pass rates for the examinations?

 The NBCE does not predetermine the number or percentage of examinees who will pass any of its exams.
 Theoretically, as many as 100% of candidates could pass; or, conceivably, the passing rate could be 0%.
-(Naturally, neither of these extremes has happened in any administration of the NBCE exams.)
-While the majority of examinees do pass, the passing rate may vary from one chiropractic college to another, and from one year to another.
+While the majority of examinees pass our tests, the passing rate may vary from one chiropractic college to another, and from one year to another.

 Can I retake an examination that I passed in order to raise my score?